-Consider the impact on the analysis of clustering, matching or other non-standard design features of the included studies.
+C71 Addressing non-standard design ns Mandatory Consider the impact on the analysis of clustering, matching or other non-stand design features of the included studies.
 Cluster-randomized trials, cross-over trials, studies involving measurements on multiple body parts, and other designs need to be addressed specifically, since a naive analysis might underestimate or overestimate the precision of the study.
 Failure to account for clustering is likely to overestimate the precision of the study - i.e. to give it confidence intervals that are too narrow and a weight that is too large.
 Failure to account for correlation is likely to underestimate the precision of the study - i.e. to give it confidence intervals that are too wide and a weight that is too small.
-See Handbook 9.3, 16.3, 16.4 C72 Sensitivity analysis Highly desirable Use sensitivity analyses to assess the robustness of results, such as the impact of notable assumptions, imputed data, borderline decisions and studies at high risk of bias.
+See Handbook 9.3, 16.3, 16.4 C72 Sensitivity analysis Highly desirable Use sensitivity analyses to assess the robustness of results, such as the impac notable assumptions, imputed data, borderline decisions and studies at high risk of bias.
 It is important to be aware when results are robust, since the strength of the conclusion may be strengthened or weakened.
-See Handbook 9.7 C73 Interpreting results Mandatory Interpret a statistically non-significant P value (e.g. larger than 0.05) as a finding of uncertainty unless confidence intervals are sufficiently narrow to rule out an important magnitude of effect.
-Authors commonly mistake a lack of evidence of effect as evidence of a lack of effect.
-See Handbook 12.4.2, 12.7.4 C74 Investigating reporting biases Highly desirable Consider the potential impact of reporting biases on the results of the review or the meta-analyses it contains.
-There is overwhelming evidence of reporting biases of various types.
-These can be addressed at various points in the review.
-A thorough search, and attempts to obtain unpublished results, might minimize the risk.
-Analyses of the results of included studies, for example using funnel plots, can sometimes help determine the possible extent if the problem, as can attempts to identify study protocols, which should be a more routine feature of a review.
-See Handbook 10.1, 10.2
+See Handbook 9.7 C73 Interpreting results Mandatory Interpret a statistically non-significant P value (e.g. larger than 0.05) as a finding uncertainty unless confidence intervals sufficiently narrow to rule out an important magnitude of effect.
+C74 Investigating reporting biases Highly desirable Consider the potential impact of reporti biases on the results of the review or the meta-analyses it contains.